popstarfreas/DG-TS/docs/FAQ/Phase.md

 # Phase
 Phase is a client you can use to chat with other players without launching Terraria, it's basically Dark Gaming's Discord.
 The Terraria Discussion is automatically synced with the chat in-game.

-> Q: Are people using Phase admin?
+> Q: Are people using Phase an admin?
 >
 > A: No, refer to [Staff](Staff.md) for a list of staff.